Network & collaborate with Tamil Changemakers from around the world. Request to join our private LinkedIn community here.

 What is something that you've splurged on recently in the last year that you have zero regret about?

-How has the US or Qatar Tamil community impacted you both personally and professionally?
+How has the Toronto Tamil community impacted you both personally and professionally?

 What is your favourite Tamil food (meal or dessert)?